panosc-eu/panosc/Work Packages/WP8 User Training/MeetingMinutes/2019-05-01_ESS_Weekly.md

 * Thomas: Invite other to VC in to our weekly meetings on WP8 email list and make them aware of the minutes.
 * Thomas: ask Jordi to add Mads to Wp5 list.
 * Jesper: Upload minutes from last meeting.
+* Thomas: Bring up the question about the google calendar at next PMB meeting
+* Peter: Provide snippet for how to embed calendar.